tigerbeetle/tigerbeetle/docs/DESIGN.md

               pending_id: 16 bytes (128-bit) [optional, required to post or void an existing but pending transfer]
                  timeout:  8 bytes ( 64-bit) [optional, required only for a pending transfer, a quantity of time, i.e. an offset in nanoseconds from timestamp]
                   ledger:  4 bytes ( 32-bit) [required, to enforce isolation by ensuring that all transfers are between accounts of the same ledger]
-                    code:  2 bytes ( 16-bit) [required, an opaque chart of accounts code describing the reason for the transfer e.g. deposit, settlement]
+                    code:  2 bytes ( 16-bit) [required, an opaque chart of accounts code describing the reason for the transfer, e.g. deposit, settlement]
-                   flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field, and for future feature expansion]
+                   flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field and for future feature expansion]
                   amount:  8 bytes ( 64-bit) [required, an unsigned integer in the unit of value of the debit and credit accounts, which must be the same for both accounts]
                timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling] } = 128 bytes (2 CPU cache lines)